HironTez/Chess/README.md

   - `success` boolean - whether the move succeeded
   - ...`MoveT` - properties from `MoveT` (exist only if `success` is true)

-## Limitations

-- No evaluation
-- No automatic moves